gokusippinlean/gokusippinlean.github.io/_posts/2026-07-23-weinthisbitch.md

 You ain't nothing but a cook.

 Oh and I am 3 days away from being sober for 2 months now.
-Pissing clean at well.
+Don't even miss it.
+NOt even a little

+Been drinking a little more though I can't lie.

+Anyways check out the latest episode of our podcast.

+<iframe width="1285" height="723" src="https://www.youtube.com/embed/j719ICiGuUI" title="it&#39;s just like the day i met you" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>